AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/overview.md

 ### Sandbox environments

-In the tutorial, you will create a sandbox environment and use it to complete the bulk of the tutorial.
+In the tutorial, you will create a sandbox environment and use it to complete the exercises.
 The sandbox environment makes it safe for you to complete the exercises and experiment with Platform without being concerned about compromising your Production environment.

 ### API